evealexis/Christmas-Generator/README.md

 **Bringing a love of Christmas and a passion for programming together**

-Contains a countdown timer until Christmas day and will contain an API where the user can generate a random Christmas themed activity with full CRUD operations.
+Contains a countdown timer until Christmas day and the user can generate random christmas themed activities.

-A few activities have been hardcoded and data is stored in a local JSON file.

-### User will be able to:

-- Generate a random activity
-- Edit an activity
-- Create an activity
-- Delete an activity

 ## Technologies Used:

 ### Front End:

-- React
+- Vite/React
 - HTML/CSS

 ### Back End: